Summer Registration Information – 2020

 Personal Property—Penland is not responsible for the security of property belonging to students, instructors, or staff.

 Pets—Students are not permitted to have pets with them while at Penland.
-If you work with a service animal, please contact the registrar.
+If you work with an ADA compliant service animal, please contact the registrar.

 Unacceptable Behavior—Penland reserves the right to dismiss any student, without refund, for behavior that is disruptive to the community learning and living environment.
 Penland may refuse admission to students with a past history of unacceptable behavior.